-3 Reasons Not to Install watchOS 6.1.2 & 9 Reasons You Should
+3 Reasons Not to Install watchOS 6.1.3 & 9 Reasons You Should

 Apple

-watchOS 6 is a big update for the Apple Watch with new faces, new apps and an Apple Watch store along with other upgrades.
-It also offers performance and security updates for the Apple Watch.
-The watchOS 6 update is pretty big, so you need to plan on spending a decent amount of time on downloading and installing the update.
-If you are already watchOS 6 or watchOS 6.1, the watchOS 6.1.2 update is smaller and installs faster, it is up to 113 MB.
+watchOS 6 was a big update for the Apple Watch with new faces, new apps and an Apple Watch store along with other upgrades.
+Since the release, we’ve seen several updates including the latest watchOS 6.1.3 with a fix for irregular heartrate detection issues.

+The watchOS 6 update is big, so you need to plan on spending a decent amount of time on downloading and installing the update.
+If you are already watchOS 6 or watchOS 6.1, the watchOS 6.1.3 update is smaller and installs faster.

 Read: Things the Apple Watch Can Do